 Swimming pond holiday

-The section Swimming pond holiday offers a world map of accommodations with swimming ponds.
+The section Swimming pond holiday offers a world map of Holiday resorts and accommodations with swimming ponds.

 Swimming ponds and natural pools you can find around the world at campsites, hotels, bed & breakfast and as public swimming ponds.

 The map shows the projects which members of the IOB affiliated associations have registered.
 Clicking on the mark you will find information to the website of the plant and the name of the planner or builder and its website.